 Man held for burning wife to death

-Rab yesterday arrested a man for burning his second wife to death by pouring petrol on her body and setting her on fire in Gazipur's Kaliganj upazila.
+Rab on Tuesday arrested a man for burning his second wife to death by pouring petrol on her body and setting her on fire in Gazipur's Nayapara.

-Mizanur Rahman Sumon, 28, of Cumilla's Muradnagar, and a driver of a ride-sharing company by profession, was arrested by Rab-1 from Naojor area of Gazipur city, said Mahfuzur Rahman, assistant director of Rab-1, at a briefing today.
+Mizanur Rahman Sumon, 28, of Cumilla's Muradnagar, and a driver by profession, was arrested by Rab-1 from Naojor area of Gazipur city, said Mahfuzur Rahman, assistant director of Rab-1, at a briefing yesterday.

 The victim is Bilkis, 26.